ManeeshWije/watch-together/README.md

 ### Client

--
-- To use localhost instead of prod url for Websocket creation, change `PROD = 0` in `header.hbs` (make sure to also use localhost inside `client.js`)
+- To use localhost instead of prod url for Websocket creation, change url in `client.js`

 ### TODO